slowernews/wisdom-tldr/README.md

 > *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*

 > *'We have the idea that comfort brings happiness.
 Happiness comes from not having fear.'*

+> *'Need to jump start happiness?
+Lower your expectations. -- James Altucher'*